Draconic-Inc/PI-Docs/ModDocs/enderio/0.0.0/en_us/lava_generator_b8a26.md

 ###### §nLava Generator§n
 §stack[enderio:block_lava_generator]{size:18}
 §align:left
-The Lava Generator generes energy (µI) by cooling down lava.
+The Lava Generator generates energy (µI) by cooling down lava.
 It has an internal tank that you can fill either with Fluid Conduits or by right-clicking the block with fluid container (e.g. a bucket).

 As side effect of cooling the lava, the generator will heat up.
 The hotter it gets, the worse its efficiency will become!